 - 3.1.
 Educational Organisation: Concept, nature, types and characteristics - 3.2.
-Organisational Change: Concept, need and process of organizational change - 3.3.
-Impact of globalization on educational management; Institutional autonomy and accountability Concept, need and their impact on functioning of educational institutions
+Organisational Change: Concept, need and process of organizational change

+3.3.
+Impact of globalization on educational management; Institutional accountability - Concept, need and its impact on functioning of educational institutions